Quantum-Accelerators/quacc/docs/src/user/fireworks.md

 lpad.add_wf(wf)
 ```

-For additional options, see the [Jobflow API](https://materialsproject.github.io/jobflow/jobflow.managers.html#module-jobflow.managers.fireworks).
-For documentation on how to submit jobs to the queue that are in your launchpad, refer to the [FireWorks documentation](https://materialsproject.github.io/fireworks/queue_tutorial.html#submit-a-job).
+For additional FireWorks-related options in Jobflow, see the [Jobflow API](https://materialsproject.github.io/jobflow/jobflow.managers.html#module-jobflow.managers.fireworks).
+For documentation on how to submit jobs to the queue that are in your launchpad, refer to the [FireWorks Documentation](https://materialsproject.github.io/fireworks/queue_tutorial.html#submit-a-job).